lukamilosevic11/rimac-video-editor/README.md

 ```
 ffmpeg -y -framerate 60 -i frameImagesPath -i audioPath -c copy -map 0:v? -map 1:a? -shortest output.mp4
 ```
 For connection between `c++` and `QML` is used `DataBridge` singleton which stores all settings parameters for each overlay and also some other helper functions.
-Main reason why is that class singleton is that because it's easier to request instance of that main object instead of sending that instance through constructor of other classes.
+Main reason why is that class singleton is that because it's easier to request instance of that main object instead of sending that instance through constructors of other classes.

+# Extra features added :gem:
+- Added support for keyboard keys:
+    - seek video forward 5s `right`
+    - seek video back 5s `left`
+    - volume increase `up`
+    - volume decrease `down`
+    - play/pause video `space`
+    - close video `esc`
+-Added support for deleting edited videos

 # Improvements :rocket:
 - Should be considered creating video without using ffmpeg